microcks/microcks.io/content/documentation/guides/mqtt-support.md

 ## Overview

-This guide is a walkthrough on how to use the [Message Queuing Telemetry Transport (MQTT)](https://mqtt.org/) protocole with Microcks.
+This guide is a walkthrough on how to use the [Message Queuing Telemetry Transport (MQTT)](https://mqtt.org/) protocol with Microcks.
 MQTT is a standard messaging protocol for the Internet of Things (IoT).
 It is used today in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc.

-Starting with the `1.2.0` release of Microcks, we support MQTT as a protocole binding for [AsyncAPI](../../using/asyncapi).
+Starting with the `1.2.0` release of Microcks, we support MQTT as a protocol binding for [AsyncAPI](../../using/asyncapi).
 That means that Microcks is able to connect to a MQTT broker for publishing mock messages as soon as it receives a valid [AsyncAPI](https://asyncapi.com) Specification and to connect to any MQTT broker in your organization to check that flowing messages are compliant to the schema described within your specification.

 Let's start!